betaBison/WinningWordle/README.md

 # WinningWordle
 Searching the English language for the best starting word for the game, [Wordle](https://www.powerlanguage.co.uk/wordle/)

+## play.py

+Play wordle with `python3 play.py`

+Allows you to play wordle with an advisor.
+Words are ranked based on the probability that each letter appears in each of the five letter positions.

+Based on that ranking, the best first word is:
+### cares

+## main.py
 The rules are simple:
 <ol>
   <li>The word must have 5 only letters</li>